 All materials aimed at recruiting participants into a research study (including the final copy of printed advertisements, scripts, audio or video tapes, or web sites) must be reviewed and approved by the IRB prior to use (HRP-315).

 Certain restrictions apply to studies that will use or disclose Protected Health Information (PHI) in the identification and recruitment of participants.
-Please review NU’s HIPAA guidance and accepted recruitment scenarios.
+Please review HIPAA guidance.

 You will be asked to include a description of your recruitment methods in either the protocol or the local addendum to the sponsor's protocol.

 Note: Some online platforms have limitations for the invitation being sent to potential participants that prevent the inclusion of all the IRB-required elements.
 In that instance, document the limitation in writing for the IRB and, if the recruitment invitation links directly to an online consent that contains all of the required information, the IRB may accept the briefer ad.